Migration Payment Traffic Switzerland

 With what new data shall the QR code be expanded?

 The implementation of the new solution is currently being prepared.
-We plan to be able to provide details about the new solution in April 2017.
+We plan to be able to provide details about the new solution on 27 April 2017.

 Adaptation of the roadmap